conan-io/docs/index.rst

 in development and continuous integration.
 The binary compatibility can even be configured and customized on a per-package basis.

-Conan has  a very large and active community, especially in `Github repositories <https://github.com/conan-io/conan>`_ and `Slack #conan channel <https://cppalliance.org/slack/>`_.
+Conan has  a very large and active community, especially in `Github repositories <https://github.com/conan-io/conan>`_ and the `Slack #conan channel <https://cppalliance.org/slack/>`_.
 This community also creates and maintains packages in ConanCenter.
 Conan is used in production by thousands of companies, and consequently, it has a commitment to stability, with no breaking changes across all Conan 1.X versions.